photo of five people masked and seated at a picnic bench in a courtyard

 The Summer Teaching Institute for Associates (STIA) provides graduate student Teaching Associates with a flexible pre-summer practical program to prepare them for teaching as the Instructor of Record in Summer and/or Fall sessions.
 STIA participants plan their syllabus, create teaching materials, and draft student assessments.
 STIA Facilitators work with participants to provide resources, feedback on their plans, and offer online workshops.

 STIA participants must be appointed as a Teaching Associate by an academic department.
 Hiring paperwork need not be completed to register for STIA!
-For those who intend to complete the STIA certificate program and actively participate, participation may qualify you for CalFresh benefits.
+For those who intend to complete the STIA certificate program and actively participate, participation may qualify you for CalFresh benefits

-Cohort 1 of STIA 2024 is May 6 - June 9 (for teaching any Summer Session)
+Cohort 1 of STIA 2025 is May 5 - June 8 (for teaching any Summer Session)

-Cohort 2 begins June 24 - July 28 (for teaching in Summer B and Fall)
+Cohort 2 begins June 23 - July 27 (for teaching in Summer B and Fall)

 Requirements of the STIA Certificate (3 Modules)